Tropicalbunny/FLASK/README.md

 #### New User Goals
+- I would like a simple selection process where i can try the game without having to login
+- i would like a clear way of navigating around the website

 #### Returning User Goals
+- i would like to be able to login and use that for ceritan functions.

 ### Project Goals
+- to create an engaging game that entices people to keep playing and learn while they do so.

 ### Business Goals
+- create a high traffic game that will bring new and olds users back

 ### Minimum Acceptance Criteria
+- fully functioning hangman game
+- a database of which words will generate from

 ## Development